Sustainability Impact Accelerator

 Active

-Team Sweden and Scania are working to develop a sustainable public transport system in Abidjan, the capital of Côte d’Ivoire, by introducing Bus Rapid Transit (BRT) with buses fueled by Ivorian and sustainably produced biofuels.
-A BRT in Abidjan that runs on biofuels has the dual aim of increasing access to public transport across the metropolitan area and achieving Côte d’Ivoire’s climate goals by decreasing emissions from the transport sector.
-Côte d’Ivoire, however, does not yet have
+SIA support stakeholder alignment for the biofuels sector.
+Team Sweden and Scania are working to develop a sustainable public transport system in Abidjan, by introducing Bus Rapid Transit (BRT) with buses fueled by Ivorian and sustainably produced biofuels.
+Increasing access to public transport across the metropolitan area and achieving Côte d’Ivoire’s climate goals by decreasing emissions from the transport sector.

 Country